Funnybot

 "Funnybot" is the second episode of the fifteenth season of the American animated television series South Park, and the 211th episode of the series overall.
 "Funnybot" premiered in the United States on Comedy Central on May 4, 2011, the first time a South Park episode has premiered in May since season 10's "Tsst" in 2006.
 "Funnybot" was written and directed by series co-creator Trey Parker and was rated TV-MA in the United States.

-"Funnybot" is a parody of The Comedy Awards, black comedian Tyler Perry, the Daleks from Doctor Who, the death of Osama bin Laden, and foreign perception of German humor.
+"Funnybot" is a parody of The Comedy Awards, black comedian Tyler Perry, the Star Trek episode "The Changeling", the Daleks from Doctor Who, the death of Osama bin Laden, and foreign perception of German humor.